abugher/fleet/ansible/roles/x2go/README.txt

 I just did it by hand, but I thought I would at least note what needs to be done to finish the role.

+The role seems to work once Jessie repos are available.